 The City of Salem's flag was adopted in 1972 after a public design contest (Attachment 1).
 The City flag flies in Peace Plaza and hangs in Council Chambers.
-For decades it was also used as the City logo, prior to the adoption of City of Salem At Your Service.
+For decades it was also used as the City logo, prior to the adoption of City of Salem At Your Service and appears on many lampposts downtown.
+It is also the same design used for the Salem City Seal.